mas-4/standingwater.io/src/projects/annowiki.md

 occasionally to rope in some programmer friends for help with various features.It consists of ≈14k lines of code and ≈100k lines of code churn.
 The backend uses Flask/SQLAlchemy.
 The frontend uses Jinja2, Sass, and VanillaJS.
-I also had to write several ETL data pipelines for process-ing Project Gutenberg texts.
+I also had to write several ETL data pipelines for processing Project Gutenberg texts.
 It is deployed via Heroku.
 I learned the entire web application life cycle on this project, and it continues to teach me.
 It is currently maintained at [https://anno.wiki][0].
 I am also currently working on a second iteration of